sjelfull/Craft-SmartyPants/README.md

 ## SmartyPants for Craft

-Uses [PHP SmartyPants](https://github.com/michelf/php-smartypants) to apply some nice typography rules to text
+Use [PHP SmartyPants](https://github.com/michelf/php-smartypants) to apply a handful of nice typography rules to text.

 ## Usage